 Chittenden Clinic: The medication-assisted treatment program at the Chittenden Clinic prescribes dosing for individuals seeking substance use treatment for opioids.
 They also provide counseling and help with housing, employment, transportation, and medical records.

-Howard Center’s Northern Vermont Outpatient and Spoke Services: We provide comprehensive outpatient substance use and co-occurring mental health counseling, medication-assisted therapy, and a Public Inebriate Program (PIP) to residents of Grand Isle and Franklin County.
+Howard Center’s Northern Vermont Outpatient and Spoke Services: We provide comprehensive outpatient substance use and co-occurring mental health counseling and medication-assisted therapy to residents of Grand Isle and Franklin County.